terraform-aws-modules/terraform-aws-ecs/modules/service/README.md

 ### Logging

-Please refer to https://github.com/aws-samples/amazon-ecs-firelens-examples for logging configuration examples for FireLens on Amazon ECS and AWS Fargate.
+Please refer to [FireLens examples repository](https://github.com/aws-samples/amazon-ecs-firelens-examples) for logging configuration examples for FireLens on Amazon ECS and AWS Fargate.

 ## Usage